 Results

 Crangon shrimp abundance began to increase around 2010 and remained high through the end of the dataset in 2019 (Figure 2).
-Both pink shrimp and spot shrimp abundances increased dramatically in 2013 and remained high through the end of the dataset in 2019 (Figure 2).
-CPUE’s of spot shrimp have varied more since 2013, with 2015 abundance similar to pre-2013 levels.
-Abundance subsequently increased again, with 2019 spot shrimp abundance being the highest on record.
+Both Pink Shrimp and Spot Shrimp abundances increased dramatically in 2013 and remained high through the end of the dataset in 2019 (Figure 2).
+CPUE of Spot Shrimp varied more since 2013, and 2015 was similar to pre-2013 levels.
+Abundance subsequently increased again, and 2019 Spot Shrimp CPUE was the highest on record.

 Model selection results showed a negligible difference in data support for two models that were within delta AICc of 2.0 of each other (Table 1).
 The first model (delta AICc 1.1) contained a single common state shared by all genera, a downward bias of -0.207 (SE: 0.038) driven by the Pacific Decadal Oscillation, and an upward bias of 0.201 (SE: 0.127) driven by the El Niño cycle (Figure 3).
 When Pacific Decadal Oscillation values were negative (cool phase) shrimp abundance increased.
-Positive ONI values were associated with increasing shrimp abundance, with the trend largely being driven by the strong El Niño in 2014-2016 concurrent with a large increase in shrimp abundance that began in 2013 (Figure 2).
+Positive ONI values were associated with increasing shrimp abundance, with the trend largely being driven by the strong El Niño in 2014–2016 concurrent with a large increase in shrimp abundance that began in 2013 (Figure 2).
 The second model (delta AICc 0.0) contained a common state shared by all genera, and an upward bias term of 0.122 (SE: 0.015) with no added covariates (Figure 3).

+So, no mention of depth distribution or diel changes?
+That is fine, but it leaves a lot of data unreported.
+Given that there are depths in Puget Sound greater than we trawled, and given the ease of producing such a table, perhaps you can produce a normalized table of catch per trawl by depth and time of day.
+That is, a 4 x 5 table with the average percent of all shrimp taken in each depth x time combination, so the total is 100% for each year, averaged over the years (unless you want to ask whether this too has changed).
+For example, if the highest catches are at the greatest depth, then one might wonder whether the shrimp are just a bit deeper or shallower in some years, not more or less abundant.
+I know if I were a reviewer, I would ask about this.
+There could be, for example, 3 supplemental tables, one for each species, or one larger one.
+More analysis of changes in depth distribution by year would also be possible, and would be revealed quickly from the assembly of the data into such a table.
+If there is no change then that is that, but if there is a change (i.e., mode at 50 m in some years vs. 70 m in others, etc.), that might be worth mentioning.
+Shrimp go pretty deep; along the coast they are well beyond our depths.

 Discussion